EBI-Metagenomics/EMG-docs/docs/about.rst

 News and updates
 -----------------

-If you would like to keep up to date with developments with MGnify, please follow us on Twitter (`@MGnifyDB <https://twitter.com/MGnifyDB>`_).
+If you would like to keep up to date with developments within MGnify, please follow us on Twitter (`@MGnifyDB <https://twitter.com/MGnifyDB>`_).